 5. Press Apply Changes or Edit Production to reprocess (reprocessing these edits does not consume additional credits)

-Try our new Region-Based Denoising now!
+Try our new Segment-Based Denoising now!

 Conclusion